Why Do Pipes Make Noise? It Could Be One of These 8 Reasons

 Water Pressure

 Water pressure, typically high water pressure, is often to blame for buzzing sounds, due to the vibration of the pipes as the water flows through.
-Water pressure regulators are an option to fix this issue, or sometimes called pressure reducers.
-Many modern homes already have these installed, but they can fail, allowing high water pressure to come back and cause issues.
+Installing a water pressure regulator or pressure-reducing valve (PRV) can help regulate flow and reduce stress on the system.
+Many modern homes already have these installed, but they can fail.
+If your home already has a PRV and it’s making noise or no longer controlling pressure effectively, it may need replacement.

 Knowing where your shut-off valve for your main water supply is located is important as a homeowner, in case of burst copper pipes, a free flowing leak in your hot water heater, or for troubleshooting your plumbing system and vibrating pipes.